My name is Shay and I'm a millennial. I've hand-picked 19 Christmas gifts that are sure to please the gals of my generation.

 Starter Books for Future Comic Aficionados

-My husband is a comic book illustrator and over the years he has slowly introduced me to his world.
-Out of respect for the true die-hards, I'm not going to call myself a comic book fan, but I would call myself a fan of well made art, good storytelling, and comedy.
+In the interest of full disclosure, my husband is a comic book illustrator.
+Over the years he has slowly introduced me to his world.
+Out of respect for the true die-hards, I'm not going to call myself a comic book fan, but I would call myself a fan of well-made art, good storytelling, and comedy.

 What's a Graphic Novel?

 The word "graphic" in "graphic novel" refers to pictures on a page, as opposed to explicit or suggestive content.
 Graphic novels are simply stand-alone stories, whereas comic book series are released over a longer span of time.
 It's like comparing a single movie to an ongoing television show.
 For those unfamiliar with modern comics, it's important to note that not all comics are about superheroes.
 There are a TON of graphic novels that do not follow this archetype at all.

 Starter Graphic Novels Suitable for Younger Girls

 Take a flying leap out of the young adult (YA) book box with graphic novels.
 The following 4 coming-of-age graphic novels have received wild praise and glowing reviews.
 They provide the perfect place for a clever girl to jump into the comic book world.

 Included in this section: "Smile" by Raina Telgemeier, "Friends With Boys" by Faith Erin Hicks, "Anyas Ghost" by Vera Brosgol, and "Persepolis" by Marjane Satrapi.